kspilario/kspilario.github.io/_teaching/cheme105.md

 ### COURSE OBJECTIVES
 After completing this course, the students should be able to:
-* Apply programming knowledge to solve problems in mathematics and science, with applications in chemical engineering;
+* Apply programming knowledge to solve problems in mathematics and science, with applications in chemical engineering
-* Implement algorithms using computing programs;
+* Implement algorithms using computing programs
-* Develop computing programs to solve chemical engineering problems;
+* Develop computing programs to solve chemical engineering problems
-* Use linear algebra concepts in understanding systems of equations;
+* Use linear algebra concepts in understanding systems of equations
-* Use computational tools to obtain numerical solutions to linear and non-linear equations; and
+* Use computational tools to obtain numerical solutions to linear and non-linear equations
 * Analyze the fit of models to data.